kztk-m/sparcl/README.md

 How to Use
 ----------

 First, we need to build the system.
+We are using [`stack`](https://docs.haskellstack.org/en/stable/README/) for building, so please install `stack` by following the instruction found in the link.

     $ stack build

+The command may take time as it build all required packages including a version of GHC requested in the build script.

 Then, we can run REPL by:

     $ stack exec sparcl-exe